Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Introduction

 \section{Introduction}

-Simulation models are essential for developing and managing geological reservoirs across applications such as hydrocarbon production, groundwater management, geological carbon storage, and geothermal energy.
-However, these models are constructed under significant uncertainties, making the assimilation of dynamic data collected during reservoir operations crucial for reducing uncertainty and improving model reliability.
+Simulation models play a central role in the development and management of geological reservoirs across a range of applications, including hydrocarbon production, groundwater management, geological carbon storage, and geothermal energy.
+However, these models are inherently uncertain, which requires the assimilation of dynamic data collected during reservoir operations to reduce uncertainty and improve predictive reliability.

-Iterative ensemble smoothers \citep{chen:13a,emerick:13b,luo:15b,raanes:19b} are among the most efficient and robust data assimilation methods available.
-These methods use ensembles of model realizations to estimate the covariances between uncertain model parameters and predicted data, enabling the calculation of parameter updates required to match observations.
-These ensemble-based approaches effectively handle nonlinear problems without requiring complex derivative calculations, allowing seamless integration with advanced forward models while maintaining reasonable computational costs.
-Additionally, their formulation within a Bayesian framework enables the generation of posterior ensembles, which provide valuable uncertainty estimates for future performance predictions.
-However, due to the high computational cost of large-scale reservoir simulations, practical applications typically rely on relatively small ensemble sizes.
-This limitation introduces spurious correlations in the estimated covariance matrices, resulting in excessive or erroneous model updates.
-Consequently, the ensemble may experience excessive variance reduction or, in extreme cases, collapse entirely, rendering it incapable of effectively assimilating data.
+Among the most efficient and robust data assimilation techniques available today are iterative ensemble smoothers \citep{chen:13a,emerick:13b,luo:15b,silva:17a,raanes:19b}.
+These methods employ ensembles of model realizations to estimate covariances between uncertain model parameters and predicted data, which are then used to compute parameter updates that improve agreement with observations.
+Ensemble-based approaches naturally accommodate nonlinearities without requiring derivative computations, facilitating integration with complex forward models while maintaining feasible computational costs.
+Moreover, their Bayesian formulation allows for the generation of posterior ensembles that provide valuable uncertainty quantification for future predictions.